jenkinsci/codescene-plugin/README.md

 * *Risk Threshold*: commits with risk equal or higher than this value will make a build unstable
 * *Temporal Coupling Threshold*: minimum temporal coupling for "Absence of Expected Change Pattern" warning

-By checking the _**Use Biomarkers**_ option, CodeScene lets you auto-detect files that seem to degrade in quality through issues introduced in the current changeset.
+By checking the _**Use Biomarkers**_ option, CodeScene warns about files that seem to degrade in quality through issues introduced in the current changeset.

-Biomarkers can be used since the CodeScene 2.4.0 version.
+Finally, you enable the Quality Gates in the configuration too.

 #### CodeScene API Configuration